Internal Communication glossary

 Message: See also key message.
 The message is the information/communication you wish to convey to the receiver.

 Offline employees: People who do not have ready access to technology in an organisation.
 Also known as ‘unconnected employees’ and examples could include factory workers or drivers.
 Many organisations are increasingly using smartphones and other methods to communicate with them.
+Also known as hard-to-reach or remote workers.

 Offsite: Name given to an event that takes place away from the usual place of work, such as team building days.